node-medley

 The shouldFade

-parameter will be used only when resuming.
+parameter is used only when resuming.

 Stop playing.